JustinaJur/image-preview/README.md

 any selected image.

 # How to run the app
-Open html file in a browser.
+Open index.html file in a browser.

 # Technologies used
 JavaScript